 Step 6: Penalty Abatement For IRS Payment Plans and Pay In Full

 This section applies to IRS payment plans or paying in full.
 Get some money back or at least applied to your other debts.
 Once you come close to paying the first year that you owe off, make sure to request a First Time Penalty Abatement.
-If you owe a series of years and are in a payment plan, if there are any years that were paid off before the payment plan was setup, see if you can get a First Time Penalty Abatement on the first year in the string of years that you owed on.
-If you have a previously paid off year, request this when setting up your payment plan.
-Do not wait until your payment plan is done, as the ability to request that first time abatement might expire.
+If you owe a series of years and are in a payment plan, if there are any years that were paid off before the payment plan was set up, see if you can get a First Time Penalty Abatement on the first year in the string of years that you owed on.
+If you have a previously paid-off year, request this when setting up your payment plan.
+Do not wait until your payment plan is done, as the ability to request that first-time abatement might expire.
 You only have two years to request a refund on the penalties.

 If you have other valid reasons for penalty abatement on the other years owed, you may want to prepare a penalty abatement based on reasonable cause.
 Divorce, death in the family, sicknesses, natural disasters, or other things that would reasonably cause a person to delay filing and paying taxes.
-Find a reason to come up with to explain why you did not pay or file on time may get you some savings.
+Finding a reason to come up with to explain why you did not pay or file on time may get you some savings.
 There also can be penalty abatements for IRS error if they miscalculated or you were wrongly advised by them.
-Its recommended to send penalty abatement requests on these other years when you have paid off the base tax and interest.
+Its recommended sending penalty abatement requests on these other years when you have paid off the base tax and interest.

 Step 7: IRS Tax Lien Withdrawal

 Do this if you have liens on your credit report.
 This typically will not work for Bankruptcy, CNC status, or doing nothing and letting the balance drop.
-For Offer In Compromise, payment plans with a total balance under $25,000 that are not based on financials, and when you pay in full, be sure to request a IRS lien withdrawal at the end.
+For Offer In Compromise, payment plans with a total balance under $25,000 that are not based on financials, and when you pay in full, be sure to request an IRS lien withdrawal at the end.
 There may be other circumstances where you can do it, but these are most applicable to what we are discussing here.
 Here is our guide on how to withdraw an IRS lien.

 Then you are done.
-Each resolution might take some time to work out, but eventually it will be over.
+Each resolution might take some time to work out, but eventually, it will be over.